-Bryan Attewell is a principal lecturer in the department of Computing, Engineering and Technology at the University of Sunderland.
-When wearing that particular hat he is the academic team leader for engineering.
+Before retirement, Bryan Attewell was a principal lecturer in the department of Computing, Engineering and Technology at the University of Sunderland.
+When wearing that particular hat he was the academic team leader for engineering.
 Prior to that he worked as an engineering designer, including time spent designing diesel engines for railway locomotives (GEC/Rustons).
-He is a paid up member of both the NYMR and Weardale railways and an admirer of the Tanfield railway.
+He is a paid up member of the Weardale railway and an admirer of the Tanfield railway.
 He is just old enough to have appreciated the last years of steam on British Railways and is happily married to Carol with two grown up sons.
-His other favourite pursuits are cycling and photography, and he is member of both Sustrans and the Cyclists Touring Club.
+His other favourite pursuits are cycling and photography , and he is member of both Sustrans and the Cyclists Touring Club.
 He would like to persuade you to leave your car at home and use a bicycle.
 If you are prepared to consider this option click here.
 Finally, mention must be made of the time wasted at the Stadium of Light, home of Sunderland AFC

 Contact the author about this program Bryan Attewell